slwulf/Dropbox-for-Bookmarks/readme.md

 * Currently, the background script creates/sets the synced folder and that's it.
 * In future versions, it will handle syncing the folder in both directions.

+### Contributing

+I'm not looking for a lot of direct coding support right now, however I could use a good name for the project!